 - Ask 4–year–olds to trace the letters and help ‘read’ the story once they know the pattern.
 They can often guess from the pictures and it will help them to learn their alphabet.

-- Ask 5–year–olds to read you the book once they know the pattern.
-Once mastered, they could read it for their younger siblings, dolls or toys.
+- Ask 5–year–olds to read the book once they know the pattern.
+Once mastered, they could read it to their younger siblings, dolls or toys.
 Ask them to do a recording of themselves reading the book to send to their parent who is away, grandparents, extended family or friends.

 Reading older books to younger children